aspose-total/Aspose.Total-Products/total/en/cpp/conversion/txt-to-powerpoint/_index.md

 {{% /blocks/products/pf/feature-page-code  %}}
 {{% /blocks/products/pf/feature-page-section %}}

-{{% blocks/products/pf/feature-page-section  h2="Add Comments in POWERPOINT Document via C++" %}}
+{{% blocks/products/pf/feature-page-section  h2="Add Comments in PowerPoint Document via C++" %}}
-While saving TXT as POWERPOINT, you can also use [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to add further features in your POWERPOINT document.
+While saving TXT as PowerPoint, you can also use [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to add further features in your PowerPoint document.
 For instance, you can add comments in your presentation.
 The presentation slide comment are associated with a particular author.
 The Presentation class holds the collection of authors in ICommentAuthorCollection that are responsible for adding slide comments.
 For each author, there is a collection of comments in ICommentCollection.
 {{% blocks/products/pf/feature-page-code %}}
 ```cpp
 // instantiate Presentation class